bandlab/Guide/developer_api/getting_started.md

 ### [API201407](http://chew.tv/guide/developer_api/API201407)

-## Episodes
+## Shows

-The Episode API allows you to create, get and delete episodes in the Chew platform.
+The Show API allows you to create, get and delete episodes in the Chew platform.
 An episode equates to a single live streaming event with a single publish point, player and archive.

 ## Series